 I looked after him happily for the next few years.

 Eventually, after months and months of begging at the age of 13, my parents let me get my first tropical tank.
 I kept it alongside Fred in my room.
-It housed basic tropical fish, Neons, Guppies, Platies, that sort of thing, until my next door neighbor, unfortunately, lost her husband.
+It housed basic tropical fish, Neons, Guppies, Platies, that sort of thing, until my next door neighbour, unfortunately, lost her husband.
 He also kept tropical fish, but his were a little more exotic than mine, mainly Angelfish.

 From the Angels I went on to Cichlids and Rams, from them I went on to Discus.
-At the time I had mt Discus tank, I was lucky enough to be working for my Dad, and he allowed me to keep the tank in our shared office, the tank was too big for my little flat.
+At the time I had my Discus tank, I was lucky enough to be working for my Dad, and he allowed me to keep the tank in our shared office, the tank was too big for my little flat.

 A new career opportunity meant I had to leave my beloved tank in the capable hands of my Dad, he had taught me everything I knew about fish keeping… I had nothing to worry about!
 Wrong!
 Within a year he had managed to lose all but 6 Clown Loaches from the tank.
 I was gutted, to say the least.